ellrainey/AirMarshell/README.md

 # AIRMARSHELL

-This game requires the Aseprite Importers plugin in order to edit in godot the readme for the plugin is pasted below:
+This game requires the Aseprite Importers plugin in order to edit in godot, the readme for the plugin is pasted below:

 # Godot 4 Aseprite Importers